 This is no big deal if ice was on your radar all along, but it's usually well beneath the surface.
 I can't recall a bride telling me she dreamed about the ice at her wedding.
-Ice isn't even on my mind usually.
-But recently, new client Bret Tuck of Edley's and Brown's Dinner and the creator of the best sandwich in the world - the Tuck Special, told me that he knew by including ice we had included most everything.
+Ice isn't even on my mind, usually.
+But recently, new client Bret Tuck of Edley's and Brown's Diner and the creator of the best sandwich maybe in the world - the Tuck Special, told me that he knew by including ice we had included most everything.
 If only all of our clients owned restaurants.

 The painful outcome of not considering one of these nuggets is obviously the cost.
 A few of these together could even exceed the rental cost of the venue itself.
 The other costs are hassle of finding, contracting, and coordinating with these surprise vendors.
 And last, there is the setup and take down time associated with these extra vendors.

 These are all things we include at our venues here at Dragon Park.
 We don't have any add-ons of any kind.
 If all events need the same darned something, we think it should be provided and include the cost in the rental fee.
 So that's what we do.